-SoCalGas and SDG&E presented a conceptual project scope in workpapers supporting the 2011 PSEP filing.
+SoCalGas and SDG&E presented a conceptual project scope in workpapers supporting the 2011 PSEP filing5.
 Prior to initiating execution of the Project in 2015, SoCalGas and SDG&E reviewed existing pipeline records to validate the scope of the Project.
 During the Engineering, Design, and Planning phase, SoCalGas and SDG&E further refined the scope.
 This progression of the project scope is summarized as follows:

 - 2011 PSEP Filing: SoCalGas and SDG&E identified Supply Line 38-512 as a Phase 1A Replacement Project comprised of 2.238 miles of Category 4 Criteria pipe and 2.546 miles of Accelerated pipe. - Scope Validation: Through scope validation activities, after the 2011 filing and before initiating execution of the Project, SoCalGas and SDG&E increased the scope of the Project by 2.096 miles of Category 4 Criteria pipe. - 3.
 Engineering, Design, and Constructability: - a.
 The Project Team initially planned and designed this project as a single project.
 The Project was subsequently split into two separate sections to schedule construction activity around a roadway repaving moratorium in Kings County.
-Section 1, in Kings County, included approximately 2.46 miles of replacement pipe and Section 2, in the City of Lemoore, included approximately 2.46 miles of replacement pipe.

-&lt;sup>3 Accelerated mileage includes Phase 1B and Phase 2A pipe.
-Phase 2A includes pipelines without sufficient record of a pressure test in less populated areas.
+3 Accelerated mileage includes Phase 1B pipe.
 The Accelerated mileage was included to realize efficiencies and to enhance project constructability.

-&lt;sup>5 See Amended PSEP of SoCalGas and SDG&E, submitted December 2, 2011, in R.11-02-019 and subsequently transferred to A.11-11-002.
+5 See Amended PSEP of SoCalGas and SDG&E, submitted December 2, 2011, in R.11-02-019 and subsequently transferred to A.11-11-002.